davidbrochart/flow_acc_3s/README.md

 ```
 cd cython
 python setup.py build_ext --inplace
-cd ..
 ```

 For the Numba version, pass the `-n` flag.
-You can set the number of CPU cores you want to use with e.g. `-p 4`.
+You can set the number of CPU cores you want to use in each pass with e.g. `-p1 4 -p2 4`.
 Since it takes a lot of time to compute (days, depending on your CPUs), the current state is saved after each computation of a tile, so you can press Ctrl-C and resume later.
 But if you want to start over, you can do so with the `-r` flag.

 ```
-python flowAcc3s.py -n -r -p 4
+python flowAcc3s.py -n -r -p1 4 -p2 4
 ```